MarcoEterno/frameformer-architecture/AutoGPT/README.md

 the relevant informations about those tasks, and the current thoughts of the AI.
 Tasks and thoughts are implemented using JSON objects.

 ## History of the agent

-3. while doing that, the agent can further decompose the subtasks into sub-subtasks, and each time it discover something about the world it writes it on the world model.
-The process by which the agent does that is a depth-first search, that prioritizes the most relevant subtasks, and prioritizes the most likely ways to fulfill them. a maximum depth is set, in order to avoid excessive decomposition.

-## History of the agent
 Let's recap the main steps of the process: